Purdue-CS193/homework-0-sultanMEHMET-1/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# The graded part?
+(Apparently)

+# Mehmet's First CS193 Homework

+### My favorite things about CS 193
+- The classes are chill
+- The homeworks aren't too hard
+- GPA Boost!
+- I'm going to learn important tools, like github _properly_ now

+  `wow this is an inline markdown comment`

 ```markdown
 Syntax highlighted code block